milonmaze/privacy-terms-observatory/www.chase.com/digital/resources/privacy-security/privacy/online-privacy-policy.md

 “Cookies” are small amounts of data a website can send to a visitor’s web browser.
 They are often stored on the device you are using to help track your areas of interest.
 Cookies may also enable us or our service providers and other companies we work with to relate your use of our online services over time to customize your experience.
 Most web browsers allow you to adjust your browser settings to decline or delete cookies, but doing so may degrade your experience with our online services.
 Clear GIFs, pixel tags or web beacons—which are typically one-pixel, transparent images located on a webpage or in an email or other message—or similar technologies may be used on our sites and in some of our digital communications (such as email or other marketing messages).
 They may also be used when you are served advertisements or you otherwise interact with advertisements outside of our online services.
 These are principally used to help recognize users, assess traffic patterns and measure site or campaign engagement.
 Local Shared Objects, sometimes referred to as “flash cookies” may be stored on your hard drive using a media player or other software installed on your device.
 Local Shared Objects are similar to cookies in terms of their operation, but may not be managed in your browser in the same way.
-For more information on managing Local Shared Objects, click here
-(Opens Overlay)
-.
 Online advertising

 You will see advertisements when you use many of our online services.
 These advertisements may be for our own products or services (including pre-screened offers of credit) or for products and services offered by third parties.
 Which advertisements you see is often determined using the information we or our affiliates, service providers and other companies that we work with have about you, including information about your relationships with us (e.g., types of accounts held, transactional information, location of banking activity).
 To that end, where permitted by applicable law, we may share with others the information we collect from and about you.